Rubha Phoil was recognised as a Permaculture ScotLAND Center:

 Like the label “Organic”, “Permaculture” is a registered trademark.
 Like organic, permaculture people have to adhere to a set of strict guidelines for their project or land to be allowed to be labelled permaculture.
 In permaculture we have to have successfully completed a PDC (permaculture design course) and adhere to the 3 permaculture ethics of People Care, Earth Care and Fair Shares before we are allowed to use the word permaculture as a label for our work.

 But unlike with Organic, this is not enforced.
 If you call something organic and it isn’t you can get into legal trouble.
 With Permaculture, not so much.
 The ownership of the trademark lies with the founder of Permaculture: Bill Mollison (or more specifically with the people that inherited his estate when Bill became a legend and entered the afterlife.)
-Bill never seemed in favor of such a regulatory body to take action to enforce the correct use of the word.
-Which in any case is not really a difficult problem to solve: you create a badge of honor instead.
-Rather than spending energy on stopping a negative, promote a positive instead: ScotLAND CENTRES!
+Bill never seemed in favour of such a regulatory body to take action to enforce the correct use of the word.
+Which in any case is not really a difficult problem to solve: you create a badge of honour instead.
+Rather than spending energy on stopping a negative, celebrate and promote a positive instead: ScotLAND CENTRES!

 Thanks Graham and Ed!